ps-mr/LinqOnSteroids/website/website.md

   presented in the paper (with mostly cosmetic changes and some bugfixes).
 -->

-Our source is avilable on [GitHub](https://github.com/ps-mr/LinqOnSteroids).
-In addition, we provide:
+- Source code of our implementation, on [GitHub](https://github.com/ps-mr/LinqOnSteroids).

-- the version of FindBugs we compared our results with.
+- the [version of FindBugs](https://github.com/ps-mr/FindBugsBenchmark) we compared our results with.
-- evaluation data from a previous evaluation.

-And will provide:
+- a [technical report](giarrusso-techrep.pdf) accompanying our paper submission (soon be available on arXiv).

-- the evaluation data from our new paper submission, including the raw dataset and scripts to regenerate the graphics and the tables.
+Additionally, we will provide the evaluation data from our new paper submission, including the raw dataset and scripts to regenerate the graphics and the tables.
-- a technical report accompanying our paper submission.
+The raw evaluation data from a previous evaluation is already available.

 <!--
 - updated evaluation results from version 0.2, which lead to essentially the same